Manufacturing Safety Alliance of BC

 • Health and safety representatives

-Any employee with assigned with incident investigation responsibilities
+• Any employee assigned to support an incident investigation

-The skills developed in this training are relevant across industries and support employers of all sizes in meeting their health and safety obligations.
+The skills you build in this training are relevant in any industry.
+This training can support companies of any size in meeting their health and safety obligations.

 Other